modio/modio-sdk-legacy/README.md

 # mod.io SDK
-Welcome to [mod.io](https://mod.io) SDK, built using C++.
+Welcome to [mod.io SDK](https://apps.mod.io/sdk), built using C and C++.
 It allows game developers to host and automatically install user-created mods in their games.
-It connects to the [mod.io API](https://docs.mod.io), and [documentation for its endpoints](https://github.com/DBolical/modioSDK/wiki) can be viewed here.
+It connects to the [mod.io API](https://docs.mod.io), and [documentation for its functions](https://github.com/DBolical/modioSDK/wiki) can be viewed here.

 ## Getting started